 Mistaya Canyon isn’t as popular of a stop as some of the other ones along the Icefields Parkway, and I have no idea why!
 It’s a pretty quick hike to the main area of the canyon, and it is absolutely stunning!
 Make a stop here to see some roaring water carve through the canyon and awesome mountain views.

 Although technically not on the Icefields Parkway, it is nearby!
 If you’re visiting the area in the wintertime you should definitely plan a stop at Abraham Lake.
-The plants at the bottom of the lake release bubbles of methane, and as these bubbles rise, they freeze, making the frozen lake look super cool and bubbly!
+Take the David Thompson Highway heading East at the Saskatchewan River Crossing to get here.
+The plants at the bottom of Abraham Lake release bubbles of methane, and as these bubbles rise, they freeze, making the frozen lake look super cool and bubbly!

 There are a few different hikes along the Icefields Parkway, so if you have more than one day to explore, I would definitely plan to do at least one hike!
 A few hikes to check out are: